 Schools are responsible for generating funds for the purchase of outdoor gardens and play areas.
 Funds for maintenance and repairs must be included in the total cost.
-A funding strategy for the design, construction, and maintenance must be in place and approved by Facilities Management before starting your project.
+A funding strategy for the design, construction, and maintenance must be in place and approved by Facility Services before starting your project.
 For outdoor play area equipment this may include costs to return the site to a safe condition when the equipment has reached the end of its useful life.
 Installation costs may include equipment, containment, protective surfacing material, signage, and any excavation work required.
 All donated or purchased items become the sole property of the Board (i.e. equipment, seating, etc.)

 Schools may look into funding options including grants, programs, and donations to fund their outdoor improvement projects.
 HWDSB recognizes that schools may choose to engage in fundraising activities to support their projects and is supportive of fundraising activities provided that they are complementary to publicly funded education, are voluntary, provide a safe environment for students, staff, and volunteers, and are accountable and transparent.
-For more information refer to the Board's Fundraising policy at www.hwdsb.on.ca/wp-content/uploads/2019/12/School-Fundraising-Procedure.pdf.
+For more information refer to the Board's Fundraising policy by clicking here.
 Please contact the Board's Finance department with any questions.